Help

 FAQs

-A1: Thick copper layers provide enhanced thermal conductivity and mechanical strength, crucial for handling high currents and vibration in avionics.
+A1: Heavy copper layers provide enhanced thermal conductivity and mechanical strength, crucial for handling high currents and vibration in avionics.
 They reduce via fatigue from CTE mismatches during thermal cycling, extending operational life.
 Manufacturing focuses on uniform plating to prevent defects, aligning with performance specs for rigid boards.
 This ensures consistent performance in power-heavy systems like radar.

 A2: Processes use sequential lamination and specialized etching to manage thick foils, avoiding warpage or undercuts.
 Laminates with high Tg pair with copper to minimize stress cracks.
 Qualification verifies void-free bonds and plating thickness, essential for −55°C to 125°C ranges.
 These steps guarantee durability in aircraft or satellites.